 Another turning point in my life was when I had joined an e-learning company, where our director had told me several times, “When you write, simply assume that you are sitting on my chair and addressing our audience in my voice.”

-This was an empowering responsibility which brought out the best in me.
+This was an empowering responsibility that brought out the best in me.
 I started to write thought leadership articles.
 Today, I am leveraging social media along with all I learned towards the success of my organization.

 Empowering your employees can be an important strategy because you never know when an employee of yours becomes an influencer who can be leveraged to achieve successful influencer marketing.

 Count Upon Them to Motivate Them